PhD Hooding Ceremony

 More information on eligibility, cap and gown ordering, and formal invitations will follow, but we want to make sure you mark your calendars now and plan on attending.

-Note: registration is not yet available.
-Please check back in the Spring 2017 semester.
+Registration is now open!
 All eligible students who wish to participate in the hooding ceremony must register to attend the ceremony.

 All candidates are required to wear academic regalia.
 Regalia can be rented from the JHU bookstore and ordered online www.oakhalli.com/colleges/JHU.
 The deadline for ordering regalia is April 16, 2017.